ab25cq/clover2/manual/usage2-en.md

 ```
 I think that it can be used conveniently because it can be used interactively and external commands can be easily executed.

+The option is iclover2 - s "string" initial input string, - p "numeric value" with cursor position, executes the command once with - c, then exits REPL.

 # Shell mode

 Although it is a later addition, it can also be described like a shell for convenience when running an interactive program.